-Overall, including the above, at least 18 of the women who either "won" or were given the run-around right until the end on The Bachelor (such as co-runners-up DeAnna Pappas and Jenni Frost from Brad Womack's first season) are married to guys they met out of the spotlight, and Vienna Girardi and Whitney Bischoff are engaged to similarly lower-key fellows.
+Overall, including the above, at least two dozen women who either "won" or were given the run-around right until the end on The Bachelor (such as co-runners-up DeAnna Pappas and Jenni Frost from Brad Womack's first season) are married to guys they met out of the spotlight.

 A few them, such as Meredith Phillips, Jen, DeAnna and Emily Maynard became The Bachelorette and also accepted, then unaccepted, their winning suitors' proposals.
 But they were just meant to be with other gents.

 Maynard, in fact, is a mother of four with husband Tyler Johnson.